az-sibiryak/handy-tools/hr-technical-interview-questionnaire.md

 ### Demo Time

- 1. Unpack ''test.tar.gz''  without man pages or google.
+ 1. Unpack `test.tar.gz`  without man pages or google.
     - `tar zxvf test.tar.gz -C /path/to/destination/directory`{bash}
- 2. Remove all ''*.pyc''  files from testdir recursively?
+ 2. Remove all `*.pyc`  files from testdir recursively?
     - `find /test/dir -name "*.pyc" -a -type f -delete`{bash}
- 3. Search for "my kung fu is the best" in all ''*.py''  files.
+ 3. Search for "my kung fu is the best" in all `*.py`  files.
     - `find / -name "*.py" -exec grep -H -r "my kung fu is the best" {} \;`{bash}
- 4. Replace the occurrence of "my kung fu is the best" with "I'm a linux jedi master" in all ''*.txt''  files.
+ 4. Replace the occurrence of "my kung fu is the best" with "I'm a linux jedi master" in all `*.txt`  files.
     - `find / -name "*.txt" -exec sed -i -e "s/my kung fu is the best/I'm a linux jedi master/g" {} \;`{bash}
  5. Test if port 443 on a machine with IP address X.X.X.X is reachable.
     - `telnet ya.ru 443`{bash}